 In 2010, the Woodend Volunteer Fire Brigade celebrated 50 years of protecting lives and property in their community, helping those in need when they are unable to help themselves.

 When the Doors Go Up was published in late 2012 to celebrate this milestone.
-Please take a moment to read this introduction from the back cover.

 They are the everyday people who deal with danger, tragedy, and trauma on a regular basis – and then return home to resume their normal lives.